cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 For ML-DSA keys, when "priv" is present, it MUST have a length of 32 bytes.
 When both "priv" and "priv_exp" are present, the "priv" parameter MUST expand to the "priv_exp" parameter.
+See Security Considerations of this document for details.

 Here is an ellided example of the case where both "priv" and "priv_exp" are present: